Ramune Soda

 The Ramune bottle is well-known among Japanese consumers because of the jingling sound the glass marble makes when it rolls around the empty container.
 But for a lot of individuals, the novelty of the glass container only makes drinking this well-known beverage more pleasurable.

-READ MORE: Cry Baby Gum (History, Marketing & Pictures)
+READ MORE: Heinz EZ Squirt (History, Marketing & Commercials)

 The drink is an excellent caffeine-free alternative to many sodas.
 The prominent feature of the bottle is the stone at the lip, which is kept there until the bottle is opened by the pressure of the carbonation kept inside.